-We are very pleased with our progress and expect 2015 to be a another very exciting year of growth and accomplishments as we advance our strategic plan to become the leading urological oncology service lab bringing innovative epigenetic diagnostic tests to the market.
-The investment we made in our epigenetic platform and products, the focus on design control and clinical validation, as well as the early success of our ConfirmMDx Prostate Cancer test and progress with our reimbursement strategy is clearly appreciated by the market.
-We believe that we are in the early stages of a sustained growth cycle of providing proprietary epigenetic testing for the diagnosis, staging and treatment of urological oncology.
+We are very pleased with our progress and expect 2016 to be another very exciting year of growth and accomplishment as we advance our strategic plan to become the leading urological oncology diagnostics company bringing innovative molecular diagnostic tests to the market.
+The investment we have made and will continue to make in our epigenetic platform and molecular products, the focus on quality, design control and clinical validation, as well as the early success of our ConfirmMDx Prostate Cancer test and progress with our reimbursement strategy is clearly recognized by both the clinical and financial markets.
+We believe that we are in the early stages of a sustained growth cycle, with the ultimate goal of offering clinicians a range of complementary molecular tests for the diagnosis, staging and treatment of urological cancers.

-The Board of Directors of MDxHealth sincerely appreciates the support and contributions of our shareholders and other investors, scientific collaborators, the medical community, and other stakeholders who have entrusted us to deliver on our mission of providing advanced epigenetic products to aid physicians in the personalized treatment of those in their care.
+The Board of Directors of MDxHealth sincerely appreciates the support and contributions of our shareholders and other investors, scientific collaborators, the medical community, and other stakeholders who have entrusted us to deliver on our mission of providing advanced molecular products to aid physicians in the personalized treatment of those in their care.

-Dr. Jan Groen Chief Executive Officer
+Dr. Jan GroenChief Executive Officer